Varied Thrush, Ixoreus naevius

 |

-![]() Varied Thrush aren't exactly rarities in the SF Bay Area, part of their regular wintering grounds, but they certainly aren't easy to find, and as they tend to frequent dark shaded forest habitat, are even harder to photograph.
-This pair, male above, female below, were at a picnic area in Stevens Creek Park and let me get close enough for my first decent pictures of this attractive species.
+![]() Varied Thrush are regular winter visitors in the Bay Area, but in most years they are present in small numbers and hard to find; as they tend to frequent shady forest floors and retreat into trees when approached, they are even harder to photograph.
+The male above and female below were at a picnic area in Stevens Creek Park in 2007, and let me get close enough for my first decent pictures of this attractive species.
 The male can be recognized by his darker breast band. |

 |